ethereum/EIPs/EIPS/sc-design-guidelines.md

 We will perform this analysis at the method level of each smart contract, which will provide a comphrehensive analysis of all the possible calls.

-Specifically, we define `Liklihood` as the access control level (ACL) of a given method, and `Impact` as the ability of that method to affect the use or ownership of valuable assets held in the state of Ethereum.
+Specifically, we define `Likelihood` as the access control level (ACL) of a given method, and `Impact` as the ability of that method to affect the use or ownership of valuable assets held in the state of Ethereum.